-The seat itself doesn’t look overly comfy, however we have raced using an F-GT in a full 2 hour F1 race session and din’t experience any discomfort.
+The seat itself doesn’t look overly comfy, however, we have raced using an F-GT in a full 2-hour F1 race session and didn’t experience any discomfort.
 The chair features an ergonomic and comfortable design with in-built lower back support, making it perfect for longer race sessions.

 The GTA Pro Simulator is a hefty piece of kit!
 It is built with one goal in mind, and that is to be able to support the most professional and strongest racing wheels.
 It certainly achieves this goal of being one of the sturdiest racing seats available to buy today, but does this compromise the look and comfort in any way?

-This depends what you want our of your racing seat.
-If you main goal is to ensure your racing seat can support the strongest direct drive wheel with a triple monitor setup then the GTA Pro is a no brainer.
+This depends on what you want out of your racing seat.
+If your main goal is to ensure your racing seat can support the strongest direct drive wheel with a triple monitor setup then the GTA Pro is a no-brainer.
 It can handle all of the above very well.

-Although if you want a good looking sim racing seat that looks cool and is the centerpiece of any room, this may not be the rig for you.
+However if you want a good-looking sim racing seat that looks cool and is the centrepiece of any room, this may not be the rig for you.
 The sturdy steel frame wouldn’t look out of place in a manufacturing plant.
-It certainly isn’t the most appealing, and is very imposing.
+It certainly isn’t the most appealing and is very imposing.
 But if this doesn’t bother you too much then there are plenty of great reasons to buy this sim racing seat.

 The best budget racing seat is definitely the Playseat Challenge.
 It offers a great level of adaptability and is the cheapest seat on this list.

-The best all round and comfiest racing seat is the Playseat Evolution.
-It takes top spot for the best all round racing seat.
+The best all-round and the comfiest racing seat is the Playseat Evolution.
+It takes the top spot for the best all-round racing seat.